PX4/PX4-user_guide/en/peripherals/gripper.md

 Grippers are mechanical devices that can be integrated with an unmanned vehicle to grip (hold) and release payloads.

-PX4 allows grippers to triggered automatically in [Payload Delivery Missions](../flying/package_delivery_mission.md) or manually using a Joystick.
+PX4 allows grippers to be triggered automatically in [Payload Delivery Missions](../flying/package_delivery_mission.md) or manually using a Joystick, or even as a generic actuator.

 ![High-load gripper example](../../assets/hardware/grippers/highload_gripper_example.jpg)